 Eczema, to most people, is a little understood skin condition that has no side affects other than red, blotchy and sometimes scaly skin.
 But, for those of us who live with it everyday it’s hard not to notice.
 The constant itching seems to creep up at the most inconvenient times – during that meeting at the office, right before that important job interview or even worse, as you’re trying to go to sleep.

-Whether you suffer from eczema or just have dry skin, these 10 tips will help you soothe your dry, itchy skin without the use of steroids or other prescription medications.
+Whether you suffer from eczema or just have dry skin, learn how to calm Eczema naturally with these 10 tips that help you soothe your dry, itchy skin without the use of steroids or other prescription medications.

 1. Don’t Scratch: Ice!